ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 To begin this process, the Helper checks if it recognizes the task ID.
 If not, then it MUST abort with error `unrecognizedTask`.

-Next, the Helper checks that the number of `PrepareInit`s in the message is at most the `max_aggregation_job_size` configured for the task.
+Next, the Helper checks that the number of `PrepareInit`s in the message is at most the `max_aggregation_job_report_count` configured for the task.
 If not, then it SHOULD abort with error `aggregationJobTooLarge`.

 Next, the Helper checks that the report IDs in `AggregationJobInitReq.prepare_inits` are all distinct.
 If two preparation